-Eloxatin (There may be other brand names for this medication)
+Eloxatin (There may be other names for this medication.)

 How is Oxaliplatin Administered?

-Your medicine will be given by injection into a vein, usually every 14 days.
+Your medication will be given by injection into a vein (intravenous or IV), usually in your arm, wrist, hand or chest, usually every 14 days.

 How Does it Work?